The #1 Thing You Can Do This Year for Better Health

 Boosts gut health

-For starters, fiber helps keep your digestive system shuffling along, which means a more normal bathroom routine and less bloating.
+For starters, fiber helps keep your digestive system moving along, which means a more normal bathroom routine and less bloating.
 And, we're learning more and more about how having a healthy gut can have a positive impact on your entire body—like your heart and brain.

 Protects the heart and balances blood sugars

-Fiber also helps to keep your blood sugars balanced, which is key is you have diabetes, but even if you don't stable blood sugars mean stable energy levels.
-And when it comes to heart health, there's a reason why the American Heart Association recommends that we get around 30 grams of fiber per day.
-Fiber works to decrease the levels of less-than-helpful LDL-cholesterol, while boosting our helpful HDL-cholesterol, which in turn keeps our blood pressure in a healthy range, among other benefits.
+Fiber also helps to keep your blood sugars balanced, which is key is you have diabetes—but even if you don't, stable blood sugars mean stable energy levels.
+And when it comes to heart health, there's a reason why the American Heart Association recommends that we get around 25 grams of fiber per day.
+Fiber works to decrease the levels of less-than-helpful LDL cholesterol, while boosting our helpful HDL cholesterol, which can help keep our blood pressure in a healthy range, among other benefits.

 Makes losing weight—and keeping it off—easier

-And lastly, if weight loss is one of your goals, fiber is the number one food you should be eating more of to lose weight the healthy way (1 to 2 pounds per week) and keep it off in the long run.
+And lastly, if weight loss is one of your goals, fiber is the No. 1 food you should be eating more of to lose weight the healthy way (1 to 2 pounds per week) and keep it off in the long run.
 We don't digest fiber, so what you take in will pass through—and out—of your digestive system.
 And it binds with some calories in food, so you actually absorb less calories overall.
-Also, since we don't digest it, and because it moves slowly through out system, a fiber-rich meal will keep us feeling fuller for longer—no running back to the fridge an hour after you eat.
+Also, since we don't digest it, and because it moves slowly through our system, a fiber-rich meal will keep us feeling fuller for longer—no running back to the fridge an hour after you eat.
 Lastly, by focusing on filling up with fiber-rich foods, like whole grains, fruits and vegetables, legumes and seeds, you'll naturally eat fewer less-healthy foods.

 Here's How to Easily Eat More Fiber

-Pictured Recipe: Vegetable Weight Loss Soup
+Pictured Recipe: Vegetable Weight-Loss Soup

-When it comes making health changes, they need to be easy enough that you can stick with them for the long run and you need to enjoy what you're eating.
+When it comes making health changes, they need to be easy enough that you can stick with them for the long run, and you need to enjoy what you're eating.
 Otherwise, what's the point?
-Simply focusing on more fiber, checks both those boxes.
+Simply focusing on more fiber checks both those boxes.

 Start with meals you already love